apache/logging-log4j2/README.md

 Issues, bugs, and feature requests should be submitted to the [JIRA issue tracking system for this project](https://issues.apache.org/jira/browse/LOG4J2).

-Pull request on GitHub are welcome, but please open a ticket in the JIRA issue tracker first, and mention the JIRA issue in the Pull Request.
+Pull requests on GitHub are welcome, but please open a ticket in the JIRA issue tracker first, and mention the JIRA issue in the Pull Request.

 ## Building From Source